-Before Spanish and Portuguese explorers landed in the Caribbean Islands, Florida, Mexico, Central America and South America around 1500, over one thousand separate tribal groups or nations of Native South Americans lived just in Brazil alone.
-Many more inhabited the other exploration lands.
+Before Spanish and Portuguese explorers landed in the Caribbean Islands, Florida, Mexico, Central America and South America around 1500, these thousand separate tribal groups or lived in Brazil alone, but many more inhabited the surrounding lands.

 This long-time indigenous population included upwards of 13,000,000 people or more, but in the early 21st Century, there were fewer than 400,000 remaining in official government counts.

 Original Hispanic Exploration

 Union of Indigenous Nations

 In 1979, the Union of Indigenous Nations was established as the first national indigenous organization in Brazil, directed solely by South American Indians, without interference from the national government or the Catholic Church.
 After 1988, new language was added to the Brazilian Constitution to support indigenous peoples.

 The federal government of Brazil sent soldiers into some of the native lands to eject illegal logging operations, thus saving parts of the Amazon rain forest.